daniely-93/nodejs-server-maintenance/README.md

 message | String | A simple message to display instead of HTML useApi | Boolean | If true, the server will send JSON { statusCode, message }
-statusCode | Number | Response status code
+statusCode | Number | Response status code blockPost | Boolean | Blocks all POST requests, useful for app users to block login/registration